haiduy0424/Quantitative-Portfolio-Risk-Management/README.md

 # DJIA Active vs. Passive: A Quantitative Portfolio Study

-**Question:** Can a Bayesian, constraint-aware allocation beat a price-weighted index on a risk-adjusted basis, and how closely can that same index be tracked in practice?
+This project builds two USD 50m long-only funds benchmarked against the DJIA and tests whether a quantitative active strategy can beat the index on a risk-adjusted basis.

-Two USD 50m long-only DJIA funds, calibrated only on data from Oct 2018 to Sep 2024 and evaluated out-of-sample from 1 Oct 2024 to 20 Nov 2025:
+- **Active fund:** picks and weights DJIA stocks using Black–Litterman model return forecasts and a constrained optimizer.

-- Active: Black–Litterman returns + shrinkage covariance → constrained max-Sharpe portfolio
+- **Passive fund:** replicates the DJIA and uses index futures to manage cash and market exposure.

-- Passive: price-weighted full replication + index-futures overlay
+Both funds are built on data up to Sep 2024 and tested on unseen data from Oct 2024 to Nov 2025.

 ## 1. Results (out-of-sample)